NSHipster/articles/2019-02-11-swift-regular-expressions.md

 category: Swift
 excerpt: >-
-  Regular expressions are a powerful tool for working with text, but it's often a mystery how to get use them in Swift.
+  Regular expressions are a powerful tool for working with text, but it's often a mystery how to use them in Swift.
 status:
   swift: 5.0
 ---